 The Cincinnati Reds have been around as a professional baseball team for quite a while — since 1882, to be exact.
-During that time, they’ve had some excellent players — and sluggers — take the field for them.
-But when it comes to having a historically powerful season for reds home run leaders, there’s a very small group of hitters who have reached the 40-homer plateau.
+During that time, they’ve had some excellent players take the field for them.
+But when it comes to having a historically powerful season for the leaderboard of Reds home run leaders, there’s a very small group who have reached the 40-homer plateau.

 In Reds franchise history, there have been just 16 different seasons of a player slugging at least 40 home runs, which has been done by nine different dudes.
 Only one of them — which we’ll cover in a minute — has surpassed 50 home runs in a season.